 DHFL shares fall nearly 5 pc as RBI starts resolution process

-Shares of Dewan Housing Finance Corporation on Monday fell nearly 5 percent to hit a lower price band after the RBI filed an application to initiate the insolvency resolution process against the company.
-Shares of the troubled firm fell 4.83 percent to trade at Rs 19.70 on the BSE.
+Shares of Dewan Housing Finance Corporation Ltd (DHFL) fell nearly 5 per cent on Monday to hit lower the price band after RBI filed an application to initiate insolvency resolution process against the company.
+Shares of the troubled firm opened at Rs 19.80 and settled at Rs 19.70, down 4.83 per cent from the previous close on the BSE.

-On the NSE, the stock fell 4.83 percent to Rs 19.75.
-The Reserve Bank on Friday sent the troubled mortgage lender Dewan Housing Finance (DHFL) for bankruptcy proceedings, making it the first financial services player to go to the NCLT for a possible debt resolution.
+On the NSE, the stock lost 4.82 per cent to close at Rs 19.75.
+Over 17 lakh shares of DHFL were traded on the NSE, while the BSE saw an exchange of 4.51 lakh shares.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)